Film by Fledge Director: Maria Leon 3D artist: Bondo Soundtrack: @TheBlaze_Prod SFX + VO: @sonhousetweets

 Sign the petition calling on Qatar to ensure effective implementation of reforms to protect migrant workers from forced labor.
 Send a message to Football Associations asking them to call on FIFA to set up a compensation fund for migrant workers.

-As preparations for the football 2022 World Cup infrastructure intensify, more low-paid migrant workers in construction, hospitality and other key sectors will be vulnerable to forced labor under Qatar’s kafala system.
+As preparations for the football 2022 World Cup infrastructure intensify, more low-paid migrant workers in construction, hospitality, and other key sectors will be vulnerable to forced labor under Qatar’s kafala system.
 Over 90% of Qatar’s workers are foreign workers, brought to the country under kafala, the ‘sponsorship’ system.
 It is a worker sponsorship program that jeopardizes basic human rights of migrant workers, allowing working conditions that amount to modern slavery to flourish.
 This system has left thousands of migrant workers in Qatar vulnerable to forced labor and other human rights abuses, often without the ability to change jobs or even leave the country.

 Since 2018, the Qatari government and the International Labour Organization have collaborated on a series of reforms to the kafala sponsorship system.

-In 2020, the Emir of Qatar abolished restrictions on migrant workers changing jobs without their employer’s permission and introduced a monthly minimum wage of 1,000 Qatari riyal, in addition to giving basic living allowances for some workers.
+In 2020, the Emir of Qatar abolished restrictions on migrant workers changing jobs without their employer’s permission and introduced a monthly minimum wage of 1,000 Qatari riyals, in addition to giving basic living allowances for some workers.
 Previously, migrant workers required a ‘No Objection Certificate’ from their employer to demonstrate they had their employers’ permission to change jobs.
-Furthermore, a Wage Protection System was announced to ensure migrant workers’ are receiving their wages from employers.
+Furthermore, a Wage Protection System was announced to ensure migrant workers are receiving their wages from employers.

 Hailed as “ambitious and comprehensive” these reforms signaled the beginning of potentially transformative legislation governing low-paid migrant workers in the country.
-However, a lack of enforcement and effective implementation of reforms continues to present barriers to low-paid migrant workers exercising their rights and seeking remedy for abuses committed against them.
+However, a lack of enforcement and effective implementation of reforms continues to present barriers to low-paid migrant workers exercising their rights and seeking remedies for abuses committed against them.

 Bide was forced to do his job in terrible working conditions, in the blistering heat without safety precautions or pay.
 With no other option open to him, he returned home saddled with debt.
-While Bide ultimately left his job and returned home to tell his story, thousands of other employees never get that chance.
-Many others’ experiences are even worse; construction workers often have their wages withheld, are denied exit visas, are housed in dirty, unsafe conditions and forced to work long hours with little rest despite the high heat.
+While Bide ultimately left his job and returned home to tell his story, thousands of other employees never got that chance.
+Many others’ experiences are even worse; construction workers often have their wages withheld, are denied exit visas, are housed in dirty, unsafe conditions, and are forced to work long hours with little rest despite the high heat.

 Now is the time to keep up the pressure.
 Qatar’s Ministry of Labor made promises to make substantial reforms to the kafala system, ensuring the protection of migrant workers.